v4nderstruck/OR/src/POM/AGV/README.md

 - Please ensure that your model is linear.
 If you multiply different variables, this will result in 0 points.
-- The optimal objective value is 5 for data_1.json, 152 for data_2.json and 783
+-  he optimal objective value is 5 for data_1.json, 172 for data_2.json and 850
   for data_3.json.
 - You can add additional variables, but the specified variables have to be in your model.
 Otherwise, you will receive 0 points.